aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 - [**Use the description field**](#use-the-description-field-when-creating-merge-requests): Use the MR description for technical details or clarifications.
 And remember it is only for reviewers, not the whole team.
 Include screenshots when needed, like for styling changes and add the task link if you're using an issue tracking system.
 - [**Resolving comments on the MRs**](#resolving-comments-on-the-mrs-todo-make-the-title-of-this-part-better-like-on-comments-commenting-or-about-comments): Leave comments for the author of the comment to resolve.
 If you address one, reply to it (including a commit link if applicable).
 Don't resolve comments if you're not the author.
 If someone else resolves your comment, unresolve it first to verify and then resolve it again, so you know which ones are "really" reslved.

-// TODO: What do I do with things below?
-- [**Final words**](#final-words): Ignoring these may make reviews harder, leading to worse software or more technical issues.
-Remember these tips for improvement, adjust for your team, and aim for better code and easier maintenance.
-- [**Don't panic!**](#don-t-panic): Stay calm, start your task without waiting for all reviews.
-Create branches for dependencies and fix bugs separately.
-If you find issues, make a ticket instead of fixing immediately.
-This helps manage workload and priorities, keeping your MR focused for easier reviews.
-- [**Clean code!**](#clean-code): Create a neat merge request with clean code.
-Use clear variable names, simplify logic, and follow the "Don't make me think" principle.
-Add comments only when necessary to enhance code readability.

 ## Minimize the diff

 For every change you are about to do in your branch, ask yourself: